Is RO Water Good For You? Advantages & Disadvantages

-Reverse osmosis water is considered to be one of the cleanest forms of water.
-However, along with removing potentially harmful compounds, reverse osmosis alsoremoves important minerals from water.
-In this article, we have outlined the benefits and health risks that come fromdrinking reverse osmosis water.
+Although reverse osmosis water is considered one of the cleanest forms of water, along with removing potentially harmful compounds, it also removesimportant minerals from water.
+In this article, we've outlined the benefits and health risks that come from drinking reverse osmosis water.

 Is Reverse Osmosis Water Beneficial to Your Health?

 There are two answers to this question.
 While some believe drinking reverse osmosis water is unsuitable for long-term human consumption and could negatively impact human health, others believe that reverse osmosis water is beneficial.
 This is because RO water is purified and free from potentially harmful compounds that could cause illness and disease.

 The advantages of reverse osmosis water include the following.

 - Fewer contaminants Reverse osmosis filters are very effective and used to treat water on a large scale in wastewater plants and on a small scale in homes.
 Reverse osmosis removes 98 percent of all contaminants from drinking water.

 - Clean water on demand Reverse osmosis filters can be fitted directly onto your tap, providing clean drinking water on demand.

 - Softer water Water with a high mineral content is known as hard water, and it can cause scale buildup in pipes, as well as other issues.
 Because reverse osmosis removes these minerals, it effectively softens the water and prevents these problems.